Information for Reviewers

 - What kind of article are we looking for?

-In order to be considered as a reviewer, you should contact the Editor with your request, adding a short explanation of your qualifications and reviewing interests.
+In order to be considered as a reviewer, just contact the Editor with your request, adding a short explanation of your qualifications and reviewing interests.

 HOW OFTEN WILL I BE ASKED TO REVIEW ARTICLES?